open-design-kit/opendesignkit/wiki/Personas.md

 6. **Ask for feedback** Get feedback on personas.
 A great way to frame feedback requests is to ask people what they ‘like’ about the persona, and what they ‘wish’ could be done differently or included.
 This can be done in your chat channel, or in a document.
 This can also be achieved asynchronously by having an "I like" and "I wish" fill in the blank list at the bottom of your persona document.
 Ultimately, it's best to have a conversation about your decisions so that they are well informed.

+7. **Refine** Take some time to alter the personas based on feedback.
+Sometime your group might come up with as many as eight different personas!
+Try to see if you can cluster similar personas so that you eliminate duplicates.
+If you are still finding yourself with one too many personas, take a vote.
+Either in the chat app or on the notetaking document - ask participants which persona should be the *core* user persona?
+In other words, who should you optimize your design for? *Tip:* Try using the Simple Poll app for Slack polls.
+It uses emojis to vote.

-7. **Test it**  One way to test if your persona is actually working might be to have someone try to describe the app or experience for your persona.
+8. **Test**  One way to test if your persona is actually working might be to have someone try to describe the app or experience for your persona.
 What do they come up with?

 You might put your persona to use by making a [Journey Map](https://github.com/bocoup/opendesignkit/issues/46) and realize that it's  not quite right.
 It's totally understandable - and to some degree expected - that you will have to iterate  on your personas quite a bit.
 Your iteration, feedback and testing will help you to validate any assumptions that you made with your personas.